CyberFlameGO/svnpython/Doc/reference/datamodel.rst

          The items of a list are arbitrary Python objects.
 Lists are formed by placing a comma-separated list of expressions in square brackets.
 (Note that there are no special cases needed to form lists of length 0 or 1.)

-      Byte Arrays
-         .. index:: bytearray

-         A bytearray object is a mutable array.
-They are created by the built-in :func:`bytearray` constructor.
-Aside from being mutable (and hence unhashable), byte arrays otherwise provide the same interface and functionality as immutable bytes objects.

       .. index:: module: array